Self-Improving Loops for Visual Robotic Planning: Method

-We demonstrate that it is the combination of using web-scale data along with self-collected experience that facilitates a virtuous loop; in our experiments we show that training on either independently fails to show strong iterative improvement.
-We further stress-test our framework through ablations on initialization data quality as well as filtering strategies.
-We find that SAIL is a robust approach for iteratively adapting to a task through effective utilization of both offline data and online experience.
+We demonstrate that the visual planning approach enables strong self-improvement in a virtuous loop in a sample efficient manner, compared to reinforcement learning finetuning of behavior cloning models.
+We further stress-test our framework through ablations, and demonstrate that ground-truth human-defined reward functions can be replaced with an automated VLM success signal without inhibiting iterative self-improvement from occurring, and that SILVR can handle suboptimal initial data quality We find that SILVR is a robust approach for iteratively adapting to a task through effective utilization of both offline data and online experience, and reduces requirements on human-supplied components both in terms of feedback and demonstration quality.

+Whereas visual planning demonstrates strong self-improvement capabilities, and can flexibly integrate in benefits from large-scale pretrained video models, it can be slow in execution compared to direct policy approaches.
+However, after applying SILVR, the final video planning components can be distilled into a lightweight policy through behavior cloning for future inference.
+We demonstrate in our experiments that such a final distilled policy achieves higher performance than applying self-improvement techniques to such a policy from the start, and can even demonstrate slight improvement over the final performance of the visual planner teacher.
+Thus, SILVR enables a successful balance between visual planning for improved and sample-efficient utilization of online experience, and a lightweight distilled policy for reactive inference during deployment.